 This course includes the study of secondary dominants, the dominant 9th, 11th, and 13th, the Neapolitan 6th and altered chords, the sequence, and non-dominant harmony; leading tone secondary function, form, and mode mixture. -The course also includes practice in rhythmic, melodic, harmonic, and contrapuntal sight singing; ear training, and dictation.
-Prerequisite: MUS 104 with a grade of "C" or better.
-Concurrent Advisory: MUS 250.
+Prerequisites:MUS104 Music Theory and Musicianship 2

 This course includes the study of musical techniques used in the 19th century to the beginning of the 20th century and includes techniques used in the baroque, impressionist, and the modern eras.
 Major topics include borrowed chords; augmented sixth chords; Neapolitan sixth chords; altered dominants; altered diminished seventh chords; chromatic mediants; and modulation.
 Analysis and composition skills will be taught.
 Musicianship skills taught include sight singing and ear training of advanced rhythms, melodies, harmonic progressions, chord charts, and transcription of chords in common Christian worship songs.
-Prerequisite: MUS 203 with a "C" grade or better.
-Concurrent Advisory: MUS 251
+Prerequisites:MUS203 Music Theory and Musicianship 3